What Is an Escrow Balance, and How Is It Calculated?

 Can you access the money in an escrow account?

 Your lender or mortgage servicer must use escrow accounts to pay certain types of bills, such as your property taxes and homeowners insurance.
-While you’re responsible for contributing funds to an escrow account, only the servicer can access these funds.[1]
-However, if your account has an overage, you may be eligible for a refund.[2]
+While you’re responsible for contributing funds to an escrow account, only the servicer can access these funds.
+But if the amount in your account exceeds the necessary expenses, you may be eligible for a refund.

 What happens to your escrow balance if you switch home insurance companies?